Login

 Present value of future cash flows with dates

-"Present value of an annuity" is finance jargon meaning present value with a cash flow.
-The cash flow may be an investment, payment or savings cash flow, or it may be an income cash flow.
+The term “present value of an annuity” is financial terminology.
+It means present value with a cash flow.
+The cash flow may represent an investment, a payment, savings contributions, or income received.

 Present Value of an Annuity